mthwndrsn/planningpoker/README.md

 ## Live Demo

-You can access the live version of the app [here](https://yourusername.github.io/agile-planning-poker/).
+You can access the live version of the app [here](https://mthwndrsn.github.io/agile-planning-poker/).

-*Note: Replace `yourusername` with your actual GitHub username.*

 ## Setup and Deployment